40 Years of Service

 Ms. Klein-Yancho received her MBA from Providence College in 1990.
 She has been an active member of the Alpha Sigma Tau Sorority, Inc. since 1983, where she has served as National Treasurer, Nominations and Membership Development Chairman.

-Paul Weiss, M.D., Associate Medical Director
+Paul Weiss, M.D., Medical Director

 Dr. Weiss joined CCBC in September of 2010 after leaving private practice in Pennsylvania.
 Prior to private practice, he was Medical Director of the Allegheny East Mental Health & Retardation Center in Pittsburgh.
 He held positions as both Chairman of the Department of Psychiatry, and Consulting Psychiatrist at Mon Valley Hospital and Mental Health Center.
 He was also Medical Director of the Geriatric Assessment Center at Mon Valley Community Health Center, and Associate Medical Director of the Forbes Metro Gerontology Inpatient Unit at Allegheny University Hospital.